 About smoking and your cancer care

-• Lowering your risk of your cancer coming back.
+- Lower risk of cancer coming back.

-• Lowering your risk of getting new cancers.
+- Lower risk of getting new cancers.

-• Helping your heart and lungs work better.
+- Your heart and lungs work better.

-• Helping you feel more in control of your life.
+- Feeling more in control of your life.

-• Lowering your risk of dying from cancer and other diseases.
+- Lower risk of dying from cancer and other diseases.

 FAQs about smoking and COVID-19

-At this time, we don’t know if smoking will increase your chance of getting COVID-19.
+At this time, we do not know if smoking will increase your chance of getting COVID-19.
 We do know that smoking damages your lungs and that COVID-19 causes mild to severe breathing problems.
-This means that if you keep smoking and you become sick with COVID-19, you’re more likely to have worse symptoms than someone who doesn’t smoke and gets COVID-19.
-You’re also more likely to:
+This means that you’re more likely to have worse symptoms if smoke and get COVID-19 than non-smokers who get COVID-19.

-• Need to go to the Intensive Care Unit (ICU).
+- Need to go to the Intensive Care Unit (ICU).

-• Need to be hooked up to a ventilator (breathing machine) to help you breathe.
+- Need to be hooked up to a ventilator (breathing machine) to help you breathe.

-• Die from COVID-19.
+- Die from COVID-19.

 If I get COVID-19, I don’t want to make my symptoms worse.
 Is it safer to use an electronic smoking device (such as an e-cigarette, vape pen, or Juul) than to smoke cigarettes?

 The safest and best thing you can do for your health is quit smoking.
-The chemicals in a cigarette or an electronic smoking device damage your cilia, which are tiny hairs that move around to clear mucus and dirt from your airway so you can breathe easily.
-When the cilia are damaged, they can’t do their job of cleaning mucus and dirt from your lungs.
+The chemicals in a cigarette or an electronic smoking device damage your cilia.
+Cilia are tiny hairs that move around to clear mucus and dirt from your airway so you can breathe easily.
+When the cilia are damaged, they cannot clean mucus and dirt from your lungs.
 This makes you more likely to get infections.
-But, not smoking or not using an electronic smoking device for even a few days will help your cilia grow back and give you a better chance of managing any symptoms if you get sick with COVID-19.

 I don’t smoke every day.
 If I get COVID-19, will my occasional smoking make my symptoms worse?

 There’s no way to predict how sick you’ll get from COVID-19.
-You can lower your chances of getting it from the start by following CDC guidelines, such as washing your hands often and avoiding close contact with people who are sick or who live outside of your home.
+You can lower your chances of getting it from the start by following CDC guidelines.
+This includes:

 Even with a cancer and COVID-19 diagnosis, I’m having trouble quitting smoking.
 What should I do?

+Many people smoke to cope with stress.
 Being diagnosed with cancer is stressful, and COVID-19 creates even more stress.
-Many people use smoking as a way to cope with stress.
-But you can also use these stressors as motivation to focus on your health and make changes to your life.
+You can also use these stressors as motivation to focus on your health and make changes to your life.
 These changes may take time, but quitting smoking will improve your health and your cancer care.
-Getting help and support to quit rather than doing it on your own will increase your chances of quitting.

 How will quitting smoking help me manage COVID-19 symptoms?

-There are many benefits to quitting smoking.
-The 2 most important ones happen just 20 minutes after you smoke your last cigarette.
-Your blood pressure and pulse start to go back to normal levels and the cilia in your airway that didn’t move well because of smoke start to move again to clear your lungs and lower your risk for infection.
 After 8 hours of not smoking, your oxygen levels start to go back to more normal levels.
 This helps your tissues and blood vessels get more oxygen so you can breathe better.
 This will make it easier for you to manage symptoms of COVID-19.

 The fear and worry about COVID-19 is giving me daily urges to smoke even though I quit.
 Can I smoke to help manage my stress?

-Many people smoke to manage stress, but smoking only helps for a short time and will make your stress worse over time.
-This is because between cigarettes, your body goes through withdrawal (physical and mental symptoms after you stop smoking) and wants another cigarette.
+Many people smoke to manage stress, but smoking only helps for a short time.
+Over time, smoking will make your stress worse.
+This is because between cigarettes, your body goes through withdrawal (physical and mental symptoms after you stop smoking).
+This makes you want another cigarette.
 This is what it means to be addicted to something.
-Quitting smoking will lower your overall stress after about 1 to 3 weeks.

 I’m a cancer survivor and I smoke 2 packs of cigarettes a day.
 Will my smoking affect my risk for getting COVID-19 even though I’m now cancer-free?